reignstudios/WBOX/README.md

 * In Control-Center, you can use a Gamepad to navigate
 * I suggest making Steam default boot into BigPicture mode (better after it updates).
 And disable Steams auto-start.

+### Gotchas
+* If Steams window is not fully in focus it may not detect virtual menu buttons (just click/tap it to focus it)

 ### Other info
 The reg value changed is "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\Shell" (yes thats it)<br>
 If you ever need to manually revert simply do these steps (but Control Center does it for you)